wp-plugins/newsme/readme.txt

 License: GPLv2 or laterd
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Convert visitors into regular readers.
-Keep them coming back to your site by sending them articles of your site based on their interests with News@me.
+Effective email signup form integrated with your articles and tags.
+Automated newsletter based on the interests of your readers.
+Analytics and tracking tools by News@me.

 == Description ==